Damaschke Field – Oneonta Outlaws

 They have been playing baseball on the Damaschke Field site since 1905 when it was known as Elm Park.
 A few famous people such as Babe Ruth and Roger Hornsby played baseball on the diamond during the early part of the 20th century.

 In 1938, the current grandstand was erected–some accounts list it as 1939 or 1940–and renamed Neahwa Field.
-Semi-pro and professional ball was played at the stadium along with a few exhibition games from time to time.
-In 1968, the facility was renamed Damaschke Field in honor of local sports, coach, referee, and city Recreation Commissioner for more than 30 years.
+Semi-pro and professional ball were played at the stadium along with a few exhibition games from time to time.
+In 1968, the facility was renamed Damaschke Field in honor of the local sports, coach, referee, and city Recreation Commissioner for more than 30 years.
 “Dutch” even threw out the first pitch of the season

 At the time the stadium was home to the Oneonta Yankees who would play an amazing 31 seasons in town until 1998.
 The field witnessed future hall of fame action as John Elway batted .318 during 42 games for the Yanks in 1982 as he contemplated a career in baseball after refusing to sign with the Baltimore Colts of the National Football League.